Spribille-lab/2024-Microbial-occurrence-in-lichen-metagenomes/README.md

 * The tree is available as Supplementary data: XXX

 ### 3.2.
 Eukaryotic MAGs
+* Preliminary taxonomic assignments based on the database search
 ```
 XXX BAT analysis: to be added after asking Paul for details
 ```
-Computed two phylogenomic trees: one for fungi, one for algae.
+* To refine taxonomic assignments, computed two phylogenomic trees: one for fungi, one for algae.
 	* The list of reference genomes is in `results/tables/reference_genomes_full_table.csv`
 	* This table is compiled manually, in the text it's referred as **Table SXXX**
 ```
 XXX euk phylogenomic: to be added after asking David for details
 ```

-### 3.3.
-Produced figure Fig. XXX: eukaryiotic phylogenomic trees
+* Produced figure Fig. XXX: eukaryiotic phylogenomic trees
+	* Used iTOL
+	* Manually annotated trees taxonomically, based on the reference genomes

 ## 4. Occurrence analysis